bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

       data on a restore to any FIFO (pipe) that is explicitly mentioned in the FileSet.
 In this case, you must have a program already running that writes into the FIFO for a backup or reads from the FIFO on a restore.
-      This can be accomplished with the {\bf RunBeforeJob} directive.
+      This can be accomplished with the :strong:`RunBeforeJob` directive.
 If this is not the case, Bareos will hang indefinitely on reading/writing the FIFO.
 When this is not enabled (default), the Client simply saves the directory entry for the FIFO.